 Marvel’s Spider-Man 2 – First Thoughts

 I’m not one to buy a video game the weekend it releases.
-However, I made an exception for Marvel Spider-Man 2 by Insomniac Games.
+However, I made an exception for Marvel’s Spider-Man 2 by Insomniac Games.
 I played Marvel’s Spider-Man back in 2018 shortly after my trip to New York City.
 Part of the fun was playing the game and slinging around New York City.
-Marvel’s Spider-Man 2 has been on my radar and I feel like I waited so long for this game to come out.
-I have been playing this game non-stop and I wanted to share some first thoughts that I had about the game.
+Marvel’s Spider-Man 2 has been on my radar, and I feel like I waited so long for this game to come out.
+I have been playing this game non-stop, and wanted to share some first thoughts I had about the game.

 In between the story missions, there is so much to explore in NYC.
 The map is larger than the first game.
 I’m only a fifth of the way through the game because I keep getting distracted by all the side content.
 There are side missions and collectibles throughout each area of the city.
 I like completing the side quests in between the main story because it helps level up Peter and Miles.
 Once they level up, they can unlock skills to aid them in the story.
 I’m sure some gamers will complete the story first, but I like being able to alternate between the story and the collectibles.

-I’m absolutely loving Marvel’s Spider-Man 2 and I try to play every chance I get as I don’t want to get spoiled to the main story on accident.
+I’m absolutely loving Marvel’s Spider-Man 2, and I try to play every chance I get, as I don’t want to get spoiled for the main story by accident.
 I can safely say that Marvel’s Spider-Man 2 was worth the five-year wait.

 Leave a comment